IowaBiostat/math-review/integration.md

 ## Integration

 There are two core questions with which calculus is concerned.
-One is [generalizing the idea of slope to nonlinear functions](derivatives.html).
+One is [generalizing the idea of slope to nonlinear functions][derivatives].
 The other is how to calculate the total contribution of some entity, where the contribution at any given instant is given by a function.
 As with slopes, this is trivial if the function is linear and becomes much harder when the function is nonlinear.
 For example, if someone burns 700 calories/hr while exercising, and they exercise for half an hour, then they burn 350 calories.
 But what if their exercise intensity varies over time, with $f(t)$ describing the rate at time $t$ (in minutes)?
 In this case we would have to add the contributions:

 $$ f(0)\frac{1}{60} + f(1)\frac{1}{60} + \ldots. $$

 However, this still doesn't really answer the question, as it assumes $f(t)$ is constant over the first minute, then allowed to change, then constant again for the next minute, and so on.
 We could get a more accurate answer by summing up these contributions at each second, and still more accurate by summing over each nanosecond, and so on.
-The [limit](limits-and-continuity.html) of this process is known as the "integral", which we define below.
+The [limit][limits and continuity] of this process is known as the "integral", which we define below.

-[As noted earlier](calculus.html), this comes up constantly in statistics when calculating probabilities and expected values.
+[As noted earlier][calculus], this comes up constantly in statistics when calculating probabilities and expected values.

 ### Definition {-}